osomike/pyspark-training/README.md

 - [Trainer](#trainer)

 ## Introduction
-This training is designed to help you get started with Apache Spark and AWS Glue.
+This training is designed for individuals who are already familiar with Apache Spark at a medium to advanced level.
 You will learn how to process large datasets using PySpark and how to leverage AWS Glue for ETL (Extract, Transform, Load) operations.

 ## Topics Covered
 In this training, we will cover the following topics: